lorendoyle/CLIM680-project/linear_regression.md

 # Observations:
 The linear regressions performed are essentially identical to the correlations showing statistical significance performed, so this doesn't really tell us much beyond what the correlation told us.
 To get a better understanding of the correlation, a temporal correlation would be a better approach, for the future.

-What we can at least interpret from these results though, is that
+What we can at least interpret from these results though, is that ACE is relatively more significantly correlated with precipitation than HA.
+Idk actually, i need to reread that notebook.